nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 Tags enable precise control of the changes in your project files and dependencies over time.

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to execute a project directly from GitHub.
     2. How to specify a specific revision of a project.